This document was last updated on August 15, 2025. Please check back frequently for further guidance.

 1. Why did the Court adopt Standing Order 41?

 As stated in Standing Order 41, there have been a series of cyberattacks in both the private and public sectors, including on the Judiciary’s CM/ECF system.
-To protect the security of sealed documents, the Court found good cause to have sealed documents filed conventionally.
+To protect the security of sealed documents, the Court found good cause to adjust its procedures for filing sealed documents.
 Further information about recent cyberattacks and the Judiciary’s response is contained in this announcement.

 3. We have relied on CM/ECF to serve electronically filed documents.
 How does this change affect service?